 • 2 student’s passport quality photographs showing his/her frontal face with clear facial features, measuring 4cm (width) x 5cm (height)

-• Two proof of HK address documents - a stamped copy of tenancy or purchase agreement plus a utility bill or bank statement
+• Two proof of HK address documents - a copy of a stamped tenancy or purchase agreement plus an original utility bill or bang statement

 An application with insufficient supporting documents or non-payment of fee will not be processed.

 Dual applications are permitted to both systems.
 For statistical purposes, parents are asked to indicate schools applied to by ticking the box/es on the individual application forms.
 Applications to Discovery College and Renaissance College are through a separate application processes, detailed on each of the college’s websites.